-Seven Self-Help Groups (SHGs) with a

-combined membership of 21 dedicated women across four locations.
+Seven Self-Help Groups (SHGs) with a combined membership of 21 combined membership of 21 dedicated women across four locations.

-Of the 54 students
+of the 54 students

-enrolled in Vision Rescue Culinary Training Institute 36 students have finished their theory classes, and 19 joined internships.
+enrolled in Vision Rescue Culinary Training Institute36 students have finished their theory classes, and 19 joined internships.
 2 students have graduated and started working.